sogilis/Blog/README.md

 ### Write a new article

-:warning: __The branch `master` is automatically pushed on the production server, you need to work on a new branch and use the Pull Requests mechanism.__ :warning:
+:warning: __The branch `master` is automatically pushed on the production server, you need to work on a new branch and use the Pull Request mechanism.__ :warning:

 1. Create a new branch